thewisdomdaily.com

 Role of Environmental Reliability in Self-Control

 Environmental reliability plays a crucial role in shaping self-control behaviors and decision-making processes.
 Research has shown that individuals' ability to exercise self-control is significantly influenced by their perception of the environment's stability and trustworthiness.
-A study at the University of Rochester demonstrated that children's decision to delay gratification in the marshmallow test was affected by the reliability of the experimenter's promises, highlighting the importance of environmental consistency in self-control behaviors.
+A study at the University of Rochester demonstrated that children's decision to delay gratification in the marshmallow test was affected by the reliability of the experimenter's promises, highlighting the importance of environmental consistency in self-control behaviors5.
 This finding suggests that self-control is not solely an innate trait but is also influenced by external factors.
-Furthermore, studies have indicated that creating an environment where temptations are avoided may be more effective in promoting self-control than relying on willpower alone to resist impulses.
-This approach allows individuals to focus on long-term goals rather than immediate gratification, potentially leading to better outcomes in various aspects of life, including academic achievement, social relationships, and overall well-being.
+Furthermore, studies have indicated that creating an environment where temptations are avoided may be more effective in promoting self-control than relying on willpower alone to resist impulses5.
+This approach allows individuals to focus on long-term goals rather than immediate gratification, potentially leading to better outcomes in various aspects of life, including academic achievement, social relationships, and overall well-being12.

 frontiersin.org favicon